-A static spark in an enclosed space and a build up of 1/32 of an inch (the thickness of a dime) of volatile dust covering 5% surface area of a room dispersed into the air can cause a dust explosion.
-A study launched by the Chemical Safety Board found that between 1980 and 2005 there have been at least 281 combustible dust fires and explosions.
-These incidents have taken 119 lives and injured 718 more.
-These accidents also have an economic impact.
-Leading insurance firms estimate the direct costs of an explosion typically run in excess of one million dollars, with many unprotected explosions leveling plants, or even closing businesses.
+Another study conducted by the CSB found that between 1980 and 2005 there have been at least 281 combustible dust fires and explosions, which have taken 119 lives, injured 718, and caused untold financial losses.
+Leading insurance firms estimate the direct costs of an explosion typically exceed one million dollars, with many unprotected explosions leveling plants, or even completely bankrupting businesses.

 All of Flagship Fire’s explosion protection systems are built and installed by our expert technicians in strict accordance with ASTM (American Society for Testing and Materials) and ISO (International Standards Organization) procedures to ensure the ideal system for your needs.

 Explosion accidents kill hundreds of people and cause billions of dollars in damages each year around the world, but they can be controlled with an explosion suppression system, reducing the likelihood of serious injuries or death, as well as the damage to facilities and equipment.

 With over a decade of experience designing, building, and installing explosion protection systems, we can help you mitigate the risk of explosions in a wide variety of environments.
 Our team has a deep knowledge of the processes, current code compliance, and technical specifications necessary to protect your facility, equipment, and personnel.